jarelllama/Blocklist-Checker/README.md

 ### Entries removed by Hostlist Compiler

-The number of entries (not just domains) removed by the Hostlist Compiler.
+The number of entries removed by the Hostlist Compiler.
 Expanding the dropdown reveals the entries removed.

 The following transformations were applied: